greg-raven/Uncommon-Sense/_posts/2017-03-15-democracy-is-a-threat-to-the-american-republic.md

 The Constitution lists the powers granted to the federal government and it does not list a health care power.
 Furthermore, the taxing clause and the commerce clause do not provide such a power when interpreted according to their original (and only legitimate) meaning, rather than a modern reinterpretation.
 In short, there is no federal power in this area; this kind of health care is a state issue.
 The will of the people (whether a majority or simply a minority of special interest groups) is relevant only if expressed first as a constitutional amendment that provides the federal government with a health care power.
 Likewise, the will of the representatives in Congress is irrelevant without a constitutional amendment.

-However, many of the Affordable Care Act’s opponents in Congress are not arguing to fully repeal the law.
+However, many of the Affordable Care Act's opponents in Congress are not arguing to fully repeal the law.
 Instead, many are working to replace the law with one that would still have the federal government involved with this kind of health care.
 And health care, of course, is just one issue.

 Notably, when he was leaving the Constitutional Convention, Benjamin Franklin was reportedly asked by a lady about the form of government the United States would have.
-He was quoted as replying, ‘A republic, if you can keep it.’
+He was quoted as replying, 'A republic, if you can keep it.'

 The Founding Fathers understood that democracy was a threat to the American republic and securing the unalienable rights of individuals.
 And democracy --- as defined then or now --- remains so today.